Reporting a Concern

 Reporting a Concern to Equal Opportunity

-Appalachian State University is committed to providing an institutional environment free from discriminiation and harassment to members of the Appalachian community, including students, faculty, staff and others who participate in University Programs, activities, or conduct business on behalf of the University.
+Appalachian State University is committed to providing an institutional environment free from discrimination and harassment to members of the Appalachian community, including students, faculty, staff, and others who participate in University programs and activities or conduct business on behalf of the University.

-The Equal Opportunity (EO) unit within Access & Equity is the designated office to receive and navigate concerns of:
+Prohibited Conduct: The Equal Opportunity (EO) unit within the Office of Access & Opportunity is the designated office to receive and navigate concerns of:

 Other Reporting Options

-Please note that reporting to these departments may not be confidential
+NOTE: reports to these departments may not be confidential.

-• If you have experienced an incident of harassment that may be a crime under state criminal law, such as a physical assault, sexual assault, relationship violence or stalking, you can report the concern to Law Enforcement.
+Any person who is informed of a crime, safety concern, or incidents of harassment that may be a crime under state criminal law, such as a physical, assault, sexual assault, relationship violence, or stalking.
+Law Enforcement

 External Complaint Processes